Variably Cloudy, Scattered Showers & Cool Today | WABI TV5

 From the TV 5 Forecast Center:

 Today: Variably cloudy and cool with scattered showers possible.
-Highs between 45°-54°.
-North wind 5-10 MPH.
+Highs between 48°-55°.
+North/northeast wind 5-10 MPH.

 Saturday: Mix of sun and clouds.
 Highs in the mid-50s to low 60s.